-Several significant capital projects were undertaken in the year including the development of Cadbury Science City which was completed in September 2021.
-Additionally the college invested in improvements to existing buildings and digital infrastructure.
+Several significant capital projects were advanced in the year including the development of Cadbury Science City, incorporating both refurbishment of existing campus buildings and a new building.
+The first phase, which included refurbished Science and Engineering facilities as well as a new FabLab, was completed in September 2021.
+The refurbishment of North Block was completed over summer 2022 and work began on the new building in July 2022.
+Additionally, the college invested in improvements to existing buildings and digital infrastructure across the campuses.